PuzzleClone: A DSL-Powered Framework for Synthesizing Verifiable Data: Dataset Construction

 \subsection{Seed Puzzle Collection and Curation}

 We started by collecting raw puzzles from diverse sources, including mathematics competitions for primary and secondary schools, Olympiad-style problems, logical reasoning books/blogs, and established puzzle benchmarks, e.g., Sudoku and combinatorial optimization problems~\cite{mittal_puzzlebench_2024, chen_lr2bench_2025, li2025logic, liu2025combibench}.

-We then employed the Qwen2.5-72B-Instruct model with specially crafted prompts (see Appendix) to select potential seed puzzles based on two key criteria: \begin{compactitem} \item The problem contains variable values or logical constraints that can be replicated by random without altering its semantic validity. \item The puzzle is solvable using SMT solvers within tractable time and memory bounds, and a correct Python solution can be generated by the model. \end{compactitem}
+We then employed the Qwen2.5-72B-Instruct model with specially crafted prompts (see Appendix \ref{sec:prompts}) to select potential seed puzzles based on two key criteria: \begin{compactitem} \item The problem contains variable values or logical constraints that can be replicated by random without altering its semantic validity. \item The puzzle is solvable using symbolic or custom solvers within tractable time and memory bounds, and a correct Python solution can be generated by the model. \end{compactitem}